edvler/yii2-adldap-module/readme.md

 	}

 with inGroup function

 	if ($user->inGroup($gn)) {
 	    echo 'User in Group ' . $gn;
 	} else {
 	    echo 'User NOT in Group ' . $gn;
 	}

-See further Information under: https://github.com/Adldap2/Adldap2/tree/v5.2/docs
+...

 ## DOCUMENTATION
 yii2-adldap-module is only a wrapper class.
 Feel free to learn more about the underlying adLDAP.

-You can find the website at https://github.com/adldap2/adLDAP2/
+You can find the website at https://github.com/Adldap2/Adldap2/tree/v5.2/docs